113ll3/Ibmclouddocscli/cli-private-endpoints.md

 To ensure that you have enhanced control and security over your data when you use the {{site.data.keyword.cloud_notm}} Command Line Interface (CLI), you have the option of using private routes to {{site.data.keyword.cloud_notm}} endpoints.
 Private routes are not accessible or reachable over the internet.
 By using the {{site.data.keyword.cloud_notm}} private endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}

-The CLI uses the private endpoint support that is provided by the {{site.data.keyword.cloud_notm}} platform.
+The CLI uses the private endpoint support that is provided by the {{site.data.keyword.cloud}} platform.
 Platform services that are used by the core CLI provide private endpoint support.

 ## Before you begin
 {: #cli-private-endpoints-prereqs}